Letting Go After Homeschooling High School

-When did my baby grow up?
-A question every parent asks as they send their child off to college or as they launch them into life.
-As we are homeschooling high school, every parent processes the feelings of letting go differently.
+This is a question parents ask as they send their child off to college or as they launch them into life.
+Every parent lets go of their child differently.
 Whether you struggle with the process or not, you may be sad, glad, or simply relieved.

 One thing homeschoolers have in common is that they love their children — they love having children, being around them, and having their children live at home.
 Letting go affects everybody differently, so don't feel as if your experience makes you a worse parent than the next.
 Each person has their own reaction to the process of letting their child go.